OutSystems/docs-odc/src/eap/building-apps/ui/custom-auth.md

 Each screen is built on top of one or more system actions.
 You can find more information about these authentication and user system actions in the [reference documentation](../../reference/intro.md#system-actions).

 ## Blocks
 There are also pre-built blocks available to use and edit.
 You can use the them in pre-built screens or in screens you create.
-Like the pre-built screens, these are also available in the **UI Flows** > **Common** folder in the **Interface** tab in Service Studio.
+Like the pre-built screens, these are also available in the **UI Flows** > **Common** folder in the **Interface** tab in ODC Studio.

 Block name | Description
 ---|---
 UserInfo | Displays the currently logged in user and allows to log out.
 If no user is logged in, it links to the login screen.
 PasswordPolicy | Block that verifies and informs the user on the status of the password's validation.